Adaptive Discretization against an Adversary: Lipschitz bandits, Dynamic Pricing, and Auction Tuning: Examples: Proof of Theorem

-We are now ready to complete the proof of Theorem~\ref{thm:example}. \begin{proofof}[Theorem~\ref{thm:example}] It remains to show that the arms for which $\gap_t(x)$ is adequately small in the induced adversarial instance, have small stochastic gap $\gapIID(x)$ with high probability.
+\begin{proof}[Proof of Theorem~\ref{thm:example}] It remains to show that the arms for which $\gap_t(x)$ is adequately small in the induced adversarial instance, have small stochastic gap $\gapIID(x)$ with high probability.
 Then, by Lemma~\ref{lem:key-lemma} we can relate $\gap_t(x)$ with the stochastic gap $\gapIID_i(x)$ for some instance $i \in [M]$.

 Let arm $x \in \reprset$ be such that $\gap_t(x) \leq 30 \eps \cdot \ln (T) \cdot \sqrt{d \ln \left( \DblC \cdot T\right)}$ for $\eps = (3\sqrt{t})^{-1}$.
 Then, from Proposition~\ref{prop:application-azuma-examples} it holds that with probability at least $1 - \nicefrac{1}{T}$: